Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Line 28E in Lisbon from inside

-Start your Ride at Campo Ourique (Prazeres) Station
+Start at Campo Ourique (Prazeres) Station

-Avoid the Final Stop Martim Moniz
+Avoid the Martim Moniz Terminal

 Queue of line 28E at the terminal station